WPJohnny-plugins/pro-reports-for-memberpress/readme.txt

 I got sick of waiting around for MemberPress to update their official reports function.
 I’ve asked for certain features and laid them out nicely for 2 years, even spoke to some of their devs but they never got around to it.
 I think they’re too busy doing integrations and what not so I built my own reports plugin.

-It will be free for now, but might charge one day to recoup development costs and also improve it.
+This version will be free forever, but a premium version might be created if there's a demand for it.

 == Features ==